xorza/scenarium-egui/README.md

 - math(sum) with inputs from value_a/value_b and an output named sum
 - math(divide) with inputs from sum/value_b and an output named divide
 - output node connected to divide

+`Graph::validate` returns a `Result` if any connection references a missing node or an invalid output index.